ankit-nautiyal/InternBit-Assignment/README.md

 Feel free to fork this repository, submit issues, or create pull requests.
 Contributions are welcome!

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (create one if needed).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---